Why does God Allow Evil? Click here: /Apologeticshtml/Why Does God Allow Evil 0908.htm

 Consider this analogy.
 Suppose a husband kept a lot of pictures of his ex-girlfriends around the house.
 Suppose he admires them frequently.
 Suppose he ordered custom framed pictures of them and hung them prominently on the walls.
 If he claimed, "I think of you when I look at them," that wouldn't be persuasive to his wife, for good reason.
 These photos have enduring meanings.
 So do pagan customs.

-2. Christmas was an alternative celebration designed to divert the pagans from being pagan.
+2. Christmas and Easter are alternative celebrations designed to divert the pagans from being pagan.

 3. God said not to use pagan customs to worship Him.